ralph-p/finite-automata/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 # Features
 ## Front End
+- Written in NextJS using TypeScript and Twilwind CSS for styling.
 - Home page that breaks down what a FSM is
 - Mod 3 Example page
     - An input where you can enter a binary string